By Sharon Wallace, Contributing Writer

-I”ve been running trials with herbal combinations and other naturally occurring remedies for various first aid treatments that are easy to recreate at home.
-Some of my favorite herbs for first aid healing include weeds that are growing right outside my kitchen door ; like chickweed and plantain.
-I”ve included them in my recipe for Backyard Healing Salve ; my first contributor post on Modern Alternative Health.
+I’ve been running trials with herbal combinations and other naturally occurring remedies for various first aid treatments that are easy to recreate at home.
+Some of my favorite herbs for first aid healing include weeds that are growing right outside my kitchen door, like chickweed and plantain.
+I’ve included them in my recipe for Backyard Healing Salve.
 Others are Melissa (Lemon Balm), Comfrey, Self-heal, and Yarrow.

-The way activated charcoal works is by trapping bacteria in the many tiny little pockets in it”s surface.
-When used internally, it doesn”t enter the blood stream but passes right through our digestive system taking it”s unwanted cargo with it.
-When used online casino topically, as a poultice, it provides amazing drawing properties that pull infectious bacteria from wounds and boils.
+The way activated charcoal works is by trapping bacteria in the many tiny little pockets in its surface.
+When used internally, it doesn’t enter the blood stream but passes right through our digestive system taking its unwanted cargo with it.
+When used topically, as a poultice, it provides amazing drawing properties that pull infectious bacteria from wounds and boils.

 How it would work in a salve ?
 Would the tiny pockets needed to carry bacteria away be clogged with the oils and waxes in the salve ?
 I did my research and found that many folks are finding that activated charcoal is also effective when used this way !
 So I thought…why not add a few herbs with healing properties to provide a little extra healing help to the activated charcoal…you know how I love herbal synergy !

-- ½ Cup of Castor Oil because it is very healing.
+- ½ Cup of Castor Oil- very healing

-- ½ Cup of Olive Oil ~ also healing and a great medium for infusing with herbs.
+- ½ Cup of Olive Oil or Herbal Infused Oil- also healing and a great medium for infusing with herbs.

-I used the olive oil I had already infused with the herbs from the Backyard Healing Salve.
 To make your own infused oil, simply add your fresh or dried herbs to the oils and allow them to warm for 2-3 hours.
 Then strain off the oils and continue.
-Your not limited to the herbs I”ve used here.
-Feel free to use what ever healing herbs you have on hand or even use the olive oil without infusing.
+You’re not limited to the herbs I’ve used here.
+Feel free to use whatever healing herbs you have on hand or even use the olive oil without infusing.

-Note : I like to use Comfrey in many of my healing balms but didn”t include it in this one because comfrey speeds cell regeneration and healing which is great but often knits together the skin over a wound before the tissues inside have healed which we want to avoid until we”re sure the wound is infection free.
+Note : I like to use Comfrey in many of my healing balms but didn’t include it in this one because comfrey speeds cell regeneration and healing which is great but often knits together the skin over a wound before the tissues inside have healed.
+We want to avoid this until we’re sure the wound is infection free.

 Warm the oils in a double boiler over low heat.